Montreal Expos: Failed contraction and move (2001–2004)

 The Expos franchise was saved by a new collective bargaining agreement between the owners and players that forbade contraction until at least 2006.
-Speculation of contraction was replaced by rumours of relocation, as it was obvious MLB did not intend to keep the team in Montreal.
-While MLB was not ready to relocate the Expos right away, in 2003 it sought to increase revenues by having the team play 22 of its 81 home games in San Juan, Puerto Rico.
+Speculation of contraction was replaced by rumours of a move, as it was obvious MLB did not intend to keep the team in Montreal.
+While MLB was not ready to move the Expos right away, in 2003 it sought to increase revenues by having the team play 22 of its 81 home games in San Juan, Puerto Rico.
 The Expos again found themselves in contention for the playoffs: on August 29, the team was tied with four other clubs for the National League Wild Card spot.
 When MLB's rosters expanded on September 1, Selig announced that the Expos would not be recalling any additional players from the minor leagues: the other owners had decided against spending a few extra thousand dollars, a small fraction of the team's $35 million payroll, to bolster the team.
 Several players, including relief pitcher Eric Knott, were sent back to the minors due to budget constraints.
 The team faded again, finishing 18 games out of first in the East and eight games out of the wild card spot.
-Later, Minaya said that the denial of the September call-ups was "a message to the players" and "a momentum killer."
+Later, Minaya said that the denial of the September call-ups was "a message to the players" and "a momentum killer".
 Keri later wrote that MLB's refusal to authorize the September call-ups eroded what goodwill the Expos still had among the Montreal fanbase.
-After the season, Guererro was lost to free agency, while staff ace Javier Vázquez was traded to the Yankees.
+After the season, Guerrero was lost to free agency, while staff ace Javier Vázquez was traded to the Yankees.

 The final season of the Montreal Expos came in 2004, and was again split between Montreal and San Juan.
 The team never recovered from an April win–loss record of 5–19, and finished the season with a 67–95 record, the second-worst record in the National League.
-On September 29, 2004, Major League Baseball announced that the franchise would relocate to Washington, D.C. for the 2005 season.
+On September 29, 2004, Major League Baseball announced that the franchise would move to Washington, D.C., for the 2005 season.
 That same night, the team played its final game in Montreal: a 9–1 loss to the Florida Marlins before 31,395 fans.
 The team then played its final games as the Expos on the road, ending on October 3 against the New York Mets, the team they had faced in the franchise's inaugural game in 1969.
 In the Expos' last-ever game, the New York Mets defeated Montreal 8–1 at Shea Stadium.
 Jamey Carroll scored the last Expos run and Endy Chávez became the final Expos batter in history when he grounded out in the top of the ninth to end the game.
-The team ended their 36-year run with an all-time record of 2,753 wins, 2,943 losses and 4 ties.
+The team ended their 36-year run with an all-time record of 2,753 wins, 2,943 losses and four ties.